robertdebock/docker-centos-openssh/README.md

     docker run -P -n docker-centos-openssh robertdebock/docker-centos-openssh

-A private key will be displayed, copy-pasts-save it.
+A private key will be displayed, copy-pasts-save it, set the permissions to 0600.

 Find out what port Docker has connected to the container:

     docker port docker-centos-openssh

-Find out the IP address using docker-machine.
+Find out the IP address using, possibly using docker-machine.

     docker-machine ls